AdobeDocs/experience-manager-screens.en/help/user-guide/configure-screens-replication.md

    ![image](/help/user-guide/assets/screens-replication/screens-replication1b.png)

-1. Search for the all AEM Screens Replication agents on author and click the link, as shown in the figure below.
+1. Search for the all AEM Screens Replication Agents on author and click the link, as shown in the figure below.

    >[!NOTE]
-   >Search for all AEM Screens Replication agents.
+   >Search for all AEM Screens Replication Agents.
 The Screens Replication Agent name includes the letter **S** in the title.

    ![image](/help/user-guide/assets/screens-replication/screens-replication1c.png)